UGURSELIMOZEN/Datacamp/Projects/Analyze International Debt Statistics/Readme.txt

+Project Tools

+In this project I used  PostrgreSQL .

 Project Description

 It's not that we humans only take debts to manage our necessities.
 A country may also take debt to manage its economy.